jsko0112/Getting-and-Cleaning-Data/README.md

         - Read the train data files and assign column names
         - Read the test data files and assign column names

+   2) Cleaning

+     A. Merges the training and the test sets to create one data set.

+     B. Extracts only the measurements on the mean and standard deviation for each measurement.